DTOcean/dtocean-app/README.md

 $ python -m pytest -v tests
 ```

-Note, some tests require dtocean-hydrodynamics to be installed and will be
+Note, some tests require dtocean-hydrodynamics and dtocean-electrical to be
-skipped if the module is not found.
+installed and will be skipped if the modules are not found.

 ### Uninstall